How Much Does a Smart Home Cost?

 The type and cost of the smart home technology that you may want to install will vary from room to room.

-- Bedroom: You can add bed alarms that alert you if a child gets out of bed, which cost $200 to $400 installed.
+- Bedroom: You can add bed alarms that alert you if a child gets out of bed, which cost $200 to $400 to install.
 You might also want to invest in a smart bed that adjusts its firmness, position, and temperature to your preferences.
-Smart beds can cost anywhere from $1,000 to $7,500 to installed.
+Smart beds can cost anywhere from $1,000 to $7,500 to install.